Childhood Brain Stem Glioma Treatment (PDQ®)–Patient Version

 - Internal radiation therapy with radioactive seeds, with or without chemotherapy, when the tumor cannot be removed by surgery.

-- Targeted therapy with a BRAF kinase inhibitor, for certain tumors that cannot be removed by surgery.
+- A clinical trial of targeted therapy with a BRAF kinase inhibitor (dabrafenib) combined with a MEK inhibitor (trametinib), for certain tumors that cannot be removed by surgery.

 To Learn More About Childhood Brain Tumors